-COVID-19 has led to an economic disruption throughout the world, and businesses are finding it hard to cope with the same.
+COVID-19 has led to economic disruption throughout the world, and businesses are finding it hard to cope with the same.
 If we talk about the legal industry, most of the law firms and lawyers have reported revenue loss due to lockdown, reduced business operations, and a shortage of staff.
-Legal professionals have left no stone unturned in adopting multiple strategies to tackle this challenging situation.
+Certainly, here are some strategies law firms can consider in response to the challenges posed by COVID-19:

 1. Coronavirus will leave its own set of positives